PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ### Key Design Considerations Predictive IntelliSense

-Predictive IntelliSense displays the most recent match command completion from command history.
+Predictive IntelliSense displays the most likely match from command history.
 The prediction may change if a better match is found as the user types additional information.
 The predicted command may be accepted, edited, or ignored.

 ![Prediction - Historical](./media/pred-wlc.png)